We can all see the writing on the wall. Fossil fuels are dying as an energy source.

 Yes, I’m cheating a bit here for a solar investment play, but lithium and solar energy are basically hand-in-hand until someone develops another means of energy storage.

 But these gains are just the tip of the iceberg.
-In January, Toyota subsidiary Toyota Tsusho bought a 15% stake in Orocobre for 282 million Australian dollars ($228 million).
+Earlier this month, Toyota subsidiary Toyota Tsusho bought a 15% stake in Orocobre for 282 million Australian dollars ($228 million).
 The deal led to speculation of a complete takeover of Orocobre as Toyota moves to secure a supply of lithium for its electric vehicle batteries.

 The Toyota deal valued Orocobre at $7.50 per share.
 At that valuation, there is considerable upside for the stock, making it a solid addition to your portfolio.